 Things to keep in mind regarding birth control

 No amount of online research and trolling medical websites will be able to provide you with as much accurate information as your doctor.
-Be sure to speak to him or her before deciding which form of birth control to go with.
+Be sure to speak to your healthcare provider before deciding which form of birth control to go with.

-No matter which form of birth control you opt for, keep in mind that they will only aid in preventing unintended pregnancies, and that they will not shield you from sexually transmitted infections and other diseases like hepatitis and HIV.
+No matter which forms of birth control you opt for, keep in mind that they will only aid in preventing unintended pregnancies and that they will not shield you from sexually transmitted infections and other diseases like hepatitis and HIV.

 Except for the best orgasm ever, nothing beats having peace of mind when having a romp between the sheets.
-So make sure you’ve got one less thing to worry about when you’re having sex by keeping yourself informed of the birth control options available to you.
+So, make sure you’ve got one less thing to worry about when you’re having sex by keeping yourself informed of the birth control options available to you.